poizxc/agile-board-front/README.md

 #### Styling

-I used Material Ui Components for this application.
+I used Material UI Components for this application.

 #### drag and drop

-I used react-beautiful-dnd to achieve drag and drop functionality
+I used react-beautiful-dnd to achieve drag and drop functionality.

 [back to top](#Agile-Board-Front)